MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 }
 ```

-In order to properly handle this, you will need to destructure `X` and all its variants in the
+To properly handle this, you will need to destructure `X` and all its variants in the match's
-match's arm(s):
+arm(s):

 ```move
 module a::m {